SNOmad1/Cardinal-Project/README.md

 There are currently a few limitations keeping Cardinal in early access.

 - Local Area Network only.
 Client apps must be on the same LAN as the server app.
-- *By Reference* playback only.
-The server assumes that the client can access the audio file at the same file path.
-This limitation will be gone asap.
-- No HTTPS.
+- Linux releases.

 ## Contributing

-The best way to contribute code is to write a [plugin](https://cardinalapps.xyz/plugins).
-The plugin system is still in development.
+The best way to contribute code will be to write a [plugin](https://cardinalapps.xyz/plugins).
+The plugin system is currently in development.

-All feedback is welcome.

 ## Licenses